alexk99/the_router/conf_options.md

 ## Command line options
 Command line options can be modified by editing the run script /usr/local/sbin/router_run.sh.
-This are mostly DPDK EAL command line options, therefore for detailed description of them you can refer to DPDK documentation <a href="http://dpdk.org/doc/guides/testpmd_app_ug/run_app.html?highlight=eal%20options">EAL Command-line Options</a>
+This are mostly DPDK EAL command line options, therefore you can refer to DPDK documentation <a href="http://dpdk.org/doc/guides/testpmd_app_ug/run_app.html?highlight=eal%20options">EAL Command-line Options</a>
+for detailed description of them.

-Before running the router you must check the following options and use your own values depending on the hardware you use:
+Before running TheRouter you must check the following options and use your own values depending on the hardware you use:
  * -c

 Set the hexadecimal bitmask of the cores to run on.